chandankumar994/DevOps-Mastery/3-AWS/AWS-Notes.md

   - **Groups:** We generally create group to make efficiency, and allocate users and pilicies to the groups.
     Example group: DEV, QA, DBA, Others.
   - **Roles:** Roles are basically similar to users (Contains temperory userid & Password), which we generally create to access some service.

-    For Example1: Dev team is looking to connect with DB Service then we can provide them a role to access it.
+     Example1: Dev team is looking to connect with DB Service then we can provide them a role to access it.
      Example2: We can also use Roles to make communication between two or more services.